jaskiratsingh2000/Google-Season-of-Docs/README.md

 **Mentors:** [Georg J.P.link](https://github.com/GeorgLink), [Matt Germonprez](https://github.com/GeorgLink), [Armstrong Foundjem](https://github.com/foundjem)

+> **NOTE:** There are some tags used below which have got the following meanings.
+> * `Pending`: The work is in progress and is under development due to current state.
+> * `Yet To Be Done`: This indicates that it will be done in the future as it is yet to be implemented

 ### Weekly Updates

 #### Community bonding (August 17, 2020 - September 13, 2020)